Imagine creating the "next big thing".

 Computer engineers’ research, design, create, manufacture, test, and improve computer systems.
 The focus of this major is on hardware and the integration of hardware and software.

-With an undergraduate degree in computer engineering, you will be ready for a wide range of jobs.
+With a Bachelor of Science in Computer Engineering, you will be ready for a wide range of jobs.
 You can design new systems and write new programs to create a more efficient way of doing things.

 Job Spotlight from the Bureau of Labour Statistics